 "Some suspect it when they get older, but by that time they love her dearly.
 She's always there with a song or a hug.
 Mama is our first memory, for many of us."

 Chester shuddered at the thought of children knowing of love from only a machine.
-He thought of his own childhood, of his affectionate mother and house-keeper.
-His own first memory was riding a wooden horse, his father beaming down at him from under his broad mustache.
+He thought of his own childhood, of his affectionate mother riding a wooden horse, his father beaming down at him from under his broad mustache.